Ultracold neutrons: Properties

 The reflection is caused by the coherent strong interaction of the neutron with atomic nuclei.
 It can be quantum-mechanically described by an effective potential which is commonly referred to as the Fermi pseudo potential or the neutron optical potential.
 The corresponding velocity is called the critical velocity of a material.
 Neutrons are reflected from a surface if the velocity component normal to the reflecting surface is less than or equal to the critical velocity.

 As the neutron optical potential of most materials is below 300 neV, the kinetic energy of incident neutrons must not be higher than this value to be reflected under any angle of incidence, especially for normal incidence.
-The kinetic energy of 300 neV corresponds to a maximum velocity of 7.6 m/s or a minimum wavelength of 52 nm.
+The kinetic energy of 300 neV corresponds to a maximum velocity of 7.6 m/s (or a minimum wavelength of 52 nm).
 As their density is usually very small, UCN can also be described as a very thin ideal gas with a temperature of 3.5 mK.

 Due to the small kinetic energy of an UCN, the influence of gravitation is significant.
 Thus, the trajectories are parabolic.
-Kinetic energy of an UCN is transformed into potential (height) energy with ~102 neV/m.
+Kinetic energy of an UCN transforms into potential (height) energy with ~102 neV/m.

 The magnetic moment of the neutron, produced by its spin, interacts with magnetic fields.
 The total energy changes with ~60 neV/T.

 UCN can lose polarization during their storage in material traps.
 The neutron spin-flip probability for the materials studied amounts to ~ (1–2)×10^{−5} per collision and does not depend on the temperature.

 History

-It was Enrico Fermi who realized first that the coherent scattering of slow neutrons would result in an effective interaction potential for neutrons traveling through matter, which would be positive for most materials.
+Enrico Fermi first realized that the coherent scattering of slow neutrons would result in an effective interaction potential for neutrons traveling through matter, which would be positive for most materials.
 The consequence of such a potential would be the total reflection of neutrons slow enough and incident on a surface at a glancing angle.
 This effect was experimentally demonstrated by Fermi and Walter Henry Zinn and Fermi and Leona Marshall.
 The storage of neutrons with very low kinetic energies was predicted by Yakov Borisovich Zel'dovich and experimentally realized simultaneously by groups at Dubna and Munich.